It’s not what we do once in a while that shapes our lives. It’s what we do consistently. —Anthony Robbins

 Then, just as eating healthy food and exercise is a priority for you, make the class a priority as well.
 Tell yourself that no matter what else crops up, you must attend this class.”

 She took that advice to heart and today has become one of the most outstanding people I know.
-Her name is Jasmin Bailey from Revital Health.
+Her name is Jazz Bailey.

 The terrier approach is the best way to be consistent — latching onto something and not letting go — not in an obsessive way of course.
 More like persistence or a quiet determination.
 That something is higher values.
 And let’s face it, the world could do with a few of those.

-When we taste the joy of higher values, such as unselfishness, compassion, kindness and forgiveness, then we become inspired.
+When we taste the joy of higher values like unselfishness, compassion, kindness and forgiveness, then we become inspired.
 This inspiration motivates us to jump out of bed.
 Literally you wake up with a song in your heart and a spring in your step.

 The Key Principle of Success